Universal Prompt Optimizer for Safe Text-to-Image Generation: Proposed Framework

 \subsection{Proximal Policy Optimization}

-With the reward score measuring both toxicity and text alignment, we propose to enhance our model by employing PPO~\cite{schulman2017proximal} during RL training for two reasons: (i) PPO been empirically proven to be data-efficient and to provide reliable performance; and (ii) We could compute the reward directly from the images produced by the T2I model to conduct PPO, without requiring knowledge of the T2I model's internal architecture.
+With the reward score measuring both toxicity and text alignment, following Promptist~\cite{hao2022optimizing}, we propose to enhance our model by employing Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} during RL training for two reasons: (i) PPO has been empirically demonstrated to be data-efficient and effective~\cite{schulman2017proximal,hao2022optimizing}; and (ii) We could compute the reward directly from the images produced by the T2I model to conduct PPO, without requiring knowledge of the T2I model's internal architecture.
 Specifically, we initialize the parameters of $\pi_{\phi}$ by $\pi_{SFT}$.
 We then optimize $\pi_{\phi}$ by optimizing the following objective function in RL training over the training set $D_{PPO}=\{x\}$ as: